rhomobile/rhomobile-docs/docs/en/edge/guide/build_config.md

     </tr>
      <tr>
         <td>iphone\\ApplicationQueriesSchemes</td>
         <td>Whitelist of URL schemes that can be used by your app to provide a service, pass data or launch another app.
 URL schemes specified here are added during build to the LSApplicationQueriesSchemes key in the app's info.plist.
-For more information, refer to the iOS-specific Settings section, below.</td>
+For more information, refer to the iOS 9-specific Settings section, below.</td>
         <td>Array of strings</td>
         <td>["http", "sms", "tel", "facetime"]</td>
     </tr>